+III.
 TIMELY WARNING POLICY

-When a crime is reported to the Sheriff's Department on campus and/or the campus administration that, in the judgment of the District Safety and Emergency Services Manager, and the LASD Commanding Officer creates a serious or ongoing threat, a campus-wide "timely warning" will be issued.
+When a crime is reported to the campus Sheriff's personnel or the campus administration that, has occurred within the Clery geography, and in the judgment of the campus administration or Sheriff's Security personnel poses a serious or ongoing threat, a campus-wide "timely warning" will be issued.

-The warning will be issued through the following college notification systems to students, faculty and staff:
+The warning will be issued through the following college notification systems.